HEFTIEProject/heftie-textbook/book/4-processing.md

 ```

 We can tell that because nothing has been printed, the function hasn't been run.
-The result is a tuple, containing the funciton, any arguments, and any keyword arguments to be applied to it.
+The result is a tuple, containing the function, any arguments, and any keyword arguments to be applied to it.
 We can run the job manually:

 ```{code-cell} ipython3